reogac/hust5g/readme.md

-a simple framework to implement NRF
+A simple framework to implement NRF

+From the repo root dir:

-type `make` to build
+- type `make` to build

-run the server as:
+- run the server as:

-./bin/nrf --config ../config/nrf.json
+`./bin/nrf --config ../config/nrf.json`

-then send requests to the server with `curl`:
+- Then send requests to the server with `curl`:

 register an NF:

 `curl -d '{"Id": "testid100", "NfType": "smf", "Load": 100, "Seen": "xxx", "Info": {"Status": "I am ok"}}' -H "Content-Type: application/json" -X POST http://127.0.0.1:9001/mngr/reg`

-ping a heartbeat for a NF
+ping a heartbeat for an NF

 `curl -X POST http://127.0.0.1:9001/mngr/beat/testid100`